 wmic MemoryChip get DeviceLocator, Manufacturer, PartNumber, capacity

 The capacity this shows is per slot and in terms of BITS.
-So when the capacity above reads as 8589934592, it actually refers to 8 GB.
+So when the ability above reads 8589934592, it refers to 8 GB.

-The system above has a total of 16 GBs of RAM.
+The system above has a total of 16 GB of RAM.

 3. Checking RAM Through Task Manager

-Task Manager is yet another very simple method to check the detail regarding your RAM.
+Task Manager is yet another straightforward method to check the detail regarding your RAM.

-The best part about this method is that not only does it give you the details regarding the amount of RAM you have, but also tells you its current usage.
+The best part about this method is that it gives you the details regarding the amount of RAM you have and tells you its current usage.

-On Windows 10, head over to the Task Manager by right clicking on the Task Bar and selecting Task Manager.
+On Windows 10, head over to the Task Manager by clicking the Task Bar and selecting Task Manager.

 You can also access it by pressing CTRL+ALT+DEL and then selecting Task Manager from the menu that comes up.

-With the Task Manager open, head over to the Performance tab and look for the Memory section on the left hand menu.
+With the Task Manager open, head to the Performance tab and look for the Memory section on the left-hand menu.

-As you can, the Task Manager not only details the amount of RAM you have, but also the total RAM being utilized.
+As you can see, the Task Manager details your RAM amount and the total RAM being utilized.

-In ideal cases, you do not want the RAM to reach a 100% usage as that can cause lags and stutters to your system.
+In ideal cases, you do not want the RAM to reach 100% usage, which can cause lags and stutters in your system.

-If your RAM is reaching a 100% usage often, then either you need to close off some applications or it is time for an upgrade.
+If your RAM is reaching 100% usage often, you need to close off some applications, or it is time for an upgrade.

 4. Checking RAM through CPU-Z Utility

-If you want to get the most comprehensive details regarding what RAM you have, then CPU-Z is perhaps the best utility to have.
+If you want the most comprehensive details regarding your RAM, CPU-Z is perhaps the best utility.

 - Download and Install the latest version.

-- With the utility open have a look at the Memory and the SPD tab.
+- With the utility open, look at the Memory and the SPD tab.

-The Memory TAB shows you the RAM type, its total amount, the running frequency as well as information regarding its CAS Latency.
+The Memory TAB shows you the RAM type, total amount, running frequency, and information regarding its CAS Latency.

 Also Read: Can You Reuse Old RAM Sticks?

 So where is RAM in Device Manager?
-Well, unfortunately, as discussed above.
-RAM does NOT exist in the device manager.
+Unfortunately, as discussed above, RAM does NOT exist in the device manager.

-If you want to learn its details, you will need to use different methods.
+If you want to learn its details, you must use different methods.

-If you suspect your RAM isn’t performing to its optimal level, then check whether it has XMP support and if it does, enable it from the motherboard.
+If you suspect your RAM isn’t performing to its optimal level, check whether it has XMP support, and if it does, enable it from the motherboard.